AdishiSood/Interview-Prep/README.md

 # 🎁 Interview Prep- Complete Roadmap 🎁
 This repository consists of all the necessary questions and their solutions required for cracking technical interviews.
-And this content will surely help you to crack your dream company.
+And this content will surely help you get into your dream company.
 This material has been taken and combined from various different sources.
 It will be a complete roadmap for your placement prep.

 # 🚀 Getting Started
 The folders above consist of all the required questions and their solutions as well, according to each topic